 “Adopting tactics like automation shouldn’t come at the expense of your core values”

 In this regard, our cultural tenets are our greatest tool.
 We are driven by a commitment to connect personally and with empathy, and we believe in treating the problem rather than the symptom.
 Adopting tactics like automation shouldn’t come at the expense of your core values.
 These modern approaches and your principles are not mutually exclusive.

-Remember, if your business is growing, your Customer Support organization will scale whether or not you intend it to, but how you manage this scaling process, and how it will impact your budget and employee engagement, is your choice.
-And choosing the right tools to help you effectively automate tasks, drive customer self-service and make it easier to segment your team and customer base will be key to that process.
+Remember, if your business is growing, your Customer Support organization will scale whether or not you intend it to.
+However, how you manage this scaling process, and how it will impact your budget and employee engagement, is your choice.
+Choosing the right tools to help you effectively automate tasks, drive customer self-service, and make it easier to segment your team and customer base will be key to that process.